DEPARTMENT OF GENERAL SERVICES

 45 Calvert St., 2nd floor, Annapolis, MD 21401 - 1994

 In 1970, the Office of State Procurement originated as the Office of Central Services, which reorganized as Services and Logistics in 1991.
 Services and Logistics, in turn reformed as Procurement and Logistics in 1995.
-It separated in July 2001 into Procurement and Contracting, and Logistics and Special Projects.
-Their merger in April 2003 again formed Procurement and Logistics, which was superceded by the Office of State Procurement through reorganization of the State's procurement function in October 2019 (Chapter 590, Acts of 2017; Code State Finance & Procurement Article, sec.
+It separated in July 2001 into two units: Procurement and Contracting, and Logistics and Special Projects.
+Their merger in April 2003 again formed Procurement and Logistics, which was superceded in October 2019 by the Chief Procurement Officer whom the General Assembly authorized to oversee consolidated procurement functions of the Executive Branch under the Department of General Services (Chapter 590, Acts of 2017).
+By the same law, procurement personnel from the Department of Budget and Management, the Department of Information Technology, and the Department of Public Safety and Correctional Services (for capital construction) were transferred to the Department of General Services.
+In 2022, the General Assembly formally named the procurement unit within the Department of General Services as the Office of State Procurement (Chapters 527 & 528, Acts of 2022; Code State Finance & Procurement Article, sec.
 11-101(3)(E)).

 45 Calvert St., Annapolis, Maryland, July 2014.
 Photo by Diane F. Evartt.